 On Thursday dozens of law enforcement officers swarmed the Rio Grande area of Salt Lake City as part of a coordinated effort to disrupt the drug trade among the area’s homeless.
-“Operation Diversion” was a collaboration between Salt Lake County, Salt Lake City, and State officials.
+“Operation Diversion” was a collaboration between Salt Lake County and Salt Lake City.

 No mother wants to hear her child speak the words “I want to die.”
 But for parents of children battling depression, that is a fear.
 And for me, it became a reality when one of my sons was struggling and needed help.